AmirAliuA/30-days-of-code/README.md

 ## What is this repository?
 Pretty basic but whatever.
-I will post my solutions for [30 Days of Code in by HackerRank](https://www.hackerrank.com/domains/tutorials/30-days-of-code) in C#.
+I will post my solutions for [30 Days of Code by HackerRank](https://www.hackerrank.com/domains/tutorials/30-days-of-code) in C#.

 ### Checklist
 I started this "challenge" in Friday, April 9, 2021.